-- 10.1 The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
+14.1 The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
 Unfortunately, children who are LGBT, or are simply perceived to be LGBT, can be targeted by other children.
-The risk to these children can be compounded where children who are LGBT lack a trusted adult with whom they can be open. - 10.2 Our staff endeavour to reduce the barriers and provide a safe space for those children to speak out or share their concerns with them.
+The risk to these children can be

-11 Child-on-child abuse
+- compounded where children who are LGBT lack a trusted adult with whom they can be open. - 14.2 Our staff endeavour to reduce the barriers and provide a safe space for those children to speak out or share their concerns with them. - 14.3 Our staff recognise the many unknowns about the impact of social transitioning, and staff carefully consider the broad range of needs that children may have.
+This is done in partnership with parents "other than in the exceptionally rare circumstances where involving parents would constitute a significant risk of harm to the child".
+(NB, this amendment will remain under review pending the outcome of the consultation).

-- 11.1 Child-on-child abuse children harming other children is unacceptable and will be taken seriously; it will not be tolerated or passed off as 'banter', 'just having a laugh', 'part of growing up' or 'boys being boys'.
-It is more likely that boys will be perpetrators of child-on-child abuse and girls victims, but allegations will be dealt with in the same manner, regardless of whether they are made by boys or girls. - 11.2 All staff should be clear about the school's policy and procedures for addressing child-on-child abuse and maintain an attitude of 'it could happen here'. - 11.3 Child-on-child abuse can take many forms, including: - physical abuse such as shaking, hitting, biting, kicking or hair pulling
+15.0 Child-on-child abuse

-- bullying, including cyberbullying, prejudice-based and discriminatory bullying - sexual violence and harassment such as rape and sexual assault or sexual comments and inappropriate sexual language, remarks or jokes - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - up skirting, which involves taking a picture under a person's clothing without their knowledge for the purposes of sexual gratification or to cause humiliation, distress or alarm - consensual and non-consensual sharing of nude and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery) including pressuring others to share sexual content - abuse in intimate personal relationships between peers (also known as teenage relationship abuse) - such as a pattern of actual or threatened acts of physical, sexual or emotional abuse - initiation/hazing used to induct newcomers into sports team or school groups by subjecting them to potentially humiliating or abusing trials with the aim of creating a bond - 11.4 Different gender issues can be prevalent when dealing with child-on-child abuse, for example girls being sexually touched/assaulted or boys being subject to initiation/hazing type violence. - 11.5 All staff recognise that that even if there are no reported cases of child-on-child abuse, such abuse may still be taking place but is not being reported.
+- 15.1 Child-on-child abuse children harming other children is unacceptable and will be taken seriously; it will not be tolerated or passed off as 'banter', 'just having a laugh', 'part of growing up' or 'boys being boys'.
+It is more likely that boys will be perpetrators of child-on-child abuse and girls victims, but allegations will be dealt with in the same manner, regardless of whether they are made by boys or girls. - 15.2 All staff should be clear about the school's policy and procedures for addressing child-on-child abuse and maintain an attitude of 'it could happen here'. - 15.3 Child-on-child abuse can take many forms, including: - 15.3.1 physical abuse such as shaking, hitting, biting, kicking or hair pulling - 15.3.2 bullying, including cyberbullying, prejudice-based and discriminatory bullying - 15.3.3 sexual violence and harassment such as rape and sexual assault or sexual comments and inappropriate sexual language, remarks or jokes - 15.3.4 causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - 15.3.5 up skirting, which involves taking a picture under a person's clothing without their knowledge for the purposes of sexual gratification or to cause humiliation, distress or alarm - 15.3.6 consensual and non-consensual sharing of nude and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery) including pressuring others to share sexual content - 15.3.7 abuse in intimate personal relationships between peers (also known as teenage relationship abuse) such as a pattern of actual or threatened acts of physical, sexual or emotional abuse - 15.3.8 initiation/hazing used to induct newcomers into sports team or school groups by subjecting them to potentially humiliating or abusing trials with the aim of creating a bond - 15.4 Different gender issues can be prevalent when dealing with child-on-child abuse, for example girls being sexually touched/assaulted or boys being subject to initiation/hazing type violence. - 15.5 All staff recognise that that even if there are no reported cases of child-on-child abuse, such abuse may still be taking place but is not being reported.

-11.6 Minimising risk
+15.6 Minimising Risk: